When to Travel to Taiwan: Weather Breakdown by Month & Season

-Taiwan is split between two distinct climate zones.
-Northern Taiwan lies within a sub-tropical zone while Southern Taiwan sits within the tropical zone.
+Taiwan is divided into two distinct climate zones.
+Northern Taiwan lies within a subtropical zone, while Southern Taiwan sits within a tropical zone.

-Most of the island is warm year-round with mild winters and hot summers.
+On my trip, I didn’t find the differences between the two regions huge, especially compared to other destinations I’ve visited in East Asia.
+Most of the island is warm year-round, with mild winters and hot summers.
 But warmth is not the issue here.

 Weather by season